 Abstract: Image reconstruction plays a key role in the application of electrical capacitance tomography (ECT).
-Although many different algorithms have been developed in the past, it is usually difficult to obtain satisfactory images in all imaging regions by a single algorithm due to the the soft-field nature of ECT.
-Therefore, beyond the line of thought to develop new image reconstruction algorithms, a novel idea was proposed in this work to combine the images reconstructed by two existing algorithms.
-More specially, this was done based on the concept of graph cut.
-Preliminary tests with the implementation on images reconstructed by two single-step algorithms, i.e., linear back projection and Tikhonov regularization, show that the proposed strategy can retain the advantages of both algorithms and at the same time abandon their disadvantages.
-By this way, the reconstructed images with the examination in both numerical simulations with and without noise and experiments are all satisfied.
+Although many different algorithms have been developed in the past, it is often difficult to obtain satisfactory images in all imaging regions by a single algorithm due to the the soft-field nature of ECT.
+To address this issue, this paper presents a method to combine images reconstructed by two algorithms.
+More specifically, a concept of graph cut is proposed.
+To verify the method, images reconstructed by two single-step algorithms, i.e. linear back projection (LBP) and Tikhonov regularization, are combined.
+Preliminary tests show that the proposed method can retain the advantages of both algorithms.
+In numerical simulation, both data without noise and with noise are examined.
+Good experimental results are also obtained.

-Keywords: Electrical capacitance tomography, graph cut, image reconstruction algorithm, linear back projection, Tikhonov regularization
+Keywords: Electrical capacitance tomography, image reconstruction algorithm, linear back projection, Tikhonov regularization, graph cut